CEI-lab/ECE3400-2017-teamAlpha/docs/lab3.md

 	 assign highlighted_y = GPIO[31];
 ```

-To check our code, we also added four LEDs to output pins.
+To check our code before the screen driver was ready from Team 2, we also added four LEDs to output pins.

 ```verilog
 Add code to add LEDs to output pins